CaseyHrt/azure-network-protocol/README.md

 ### Step 4: Network Security Groups & Implementaion

 Network Security Groups (NSGs) are a fundamental component of network security in Microsoft Azure.
 They act as a built-in, distributed firewall that allows you to control traffic to and from Azure resources such as virtual machines (VMs), virtual networks, and subnets.
 Azure hosts many features for these NSGs, like; monitoring and logging, stateful inspection, rule-based operation, and so on.
-For this tutorial we will: (1) create traffic on our network using ICMP, then (2) implement an imbound rule that
+For this tutorial we will: (1) create traffic on our network using ICMP, then (2) implement an imbound rule that prohibits ICMP requests on our second VM, and (3)

 <h2>Actions and Observations</h2>